 Among the forts built by Queen Helena, mother of King Constantine, adjacent to the mountain rocks.
 It consists of three floors and retains its shape from the fourth century AD.
 The restoration of the monastery began in 1998 under the supervision of the Antiquities Authority and consisted of:

-- The first floor is the entrance to the fort, with the staircase ascending to the second floor, and there are some ancient doors and some other artefacts, and there is the old Tafs (the burial of the monks).
+- The first floor is the entrance to the fort, with the staircase ascending to the second floor.
+Some ancient doors, other artefacts, and the old Tafs (the monks’ burial) exist.

 - The second floor contains a church named after Pope Athanasius, the Apostolic and Anba Arsany, the teacher of the Children of Kings.
-Architects restored, renovated the archaeological fortress and a stone-carved quarry.
+Architects restored and renovated the archaeological fortress and a stone-carved quarry.

 - Also, the third floor has a group of lockers.